Man stabbed near government offices in central London

 “All my thoughts are with the victim and their family following horrific unprovoked knife attack on Marsham Street,” Home Secretary (interior minister) Priti Patel said on Twitter.

+Officers arrested a 29-year-old man nearby on suspicion of causing grievous bodily harm.

-A police spokeswoman said it was too early to say whether the incident was linked to the Home Office but there was no suggestion it was terrorism-related.
+A police spokeswoman said it was too early to say whether the incident was linked to the Home Office’s work but there was no suggestion it was terrorism-related.

-“Enquiries are ongoing into the exact circumstances of the incident,” police said in a statement.
+“Enquiries are ongoing to establish the circumstances of the incident,” a police statement said.
+“We are keeping an open mind about any possible motive at this early stage.”

 Reporting by Simon Dawson and Michael Holden, writing by Guy Faulconbridge; editing by Stephen Addison